Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

 }
 ```

-The function makes sure correct real values as read from the configuration file are embedded into the workflow.
+The function `build_user_workflow` also makes sure values read from the configuration file are embedded into the workflow.

 You probably noticed that the `expiry_time` and `condition_status` are hardcoded into the workflow as built in `build_user_workflow`.
 This was done to keep the code as simple as possible, but you could add these parameters to the configuration file on a per-user basis.
-So some users might have a 300 second expiry on some channels, and you could specify the failover condition of `read` or `delivered` on a per-channel and per-user basis.
-This has been implemented for you in [case-3](https://github.com/nexmo-community/dispatch-user-fallback/tree/master/case-3) but is not described further in this tutorial as all the code is given, along with the extended configuration file.
+In this case some users might have a 300 second expiry on some channels, and you could specify the failover condition of `read` or `delivered` on a per-channel basis.
+This has been implemented for you in [case-3](https://github.com/nexmo-community/dispatch-user-fallback/tree/master/case-3) but is not described further in this tutorial as all the code is given, along with the modified sample configuration file.

 Once the workflow has been built, you use the [Dispatch API](/dispatch/overview) to send the message: